 Alan took this waterfall photograph while on a photo workshop with Marc Adamus.
 He can’t remember the exact location, but says that the journey involved climbing up a steep hillside like a mountain goat.
 An easier option is the approximate 2-mile-round-trip hike to St. Mary Falls off Going to the Sun Road.
 Add another 2 miles to your hike by continuing the one mile in and out to Virginia Falls.
 When the snow is melting, Glacier offers more than 200 waterfalls.
 Take your pick.

 Lakes are everywhere in Glacier National Park.
 How many lakes?
 According to data from the National Park Service, you’ll find 762, although only 631 are named.
-Lake McDonald on the west side is the largest and also the location of Lake McDonald Lodge.
+Lake McDonald on the west side is the largest and also the location of historical Lake McDonald Lodge.
 Alan took this photo of St Mary Lake, the park’s second largest lake, on a moody, fall day.

-Off the beaten path
+Off the Beaten Path

 Polebridge is a funky enclave on the west side of Glacier National Park.
 Boomers can also access Bowman and Kintla Lakes from here.
 Polebridge Mercantile provides services (and delicious baked goods) to campers, hikers and hardy souls who live in the area for the summer.
 Be sure to hang around for a meal at the Northern Lights Saloon.
-And if you’re visiting the park over the 4th of July, the most creative parade in the U.S. will be rolling down the gravel road at Polebridge.
+And if you’re visiting the park over the 4th of July, the most creative parade in the U.S. will be rolling down the gravel road to Polebridge.